opensourcecobol/Open-COBOL-ESQL/tests/README.md

       # install OCESQL

       ### The ADD instruction copies new files, directories or remote file URLs from <src> and adds them to the filesystem of the image at the path <dest>.
-      ### Therefore, if you want to run another version or your own test, rewrite it as needed.
+      ### If you want to run another version or your own test, rewrite it as needed.

       ADD https://github.com/n-izawa/Open-COBOL-ESQL/archive/refs/heads/develop.tar.gz Open-COBOL-ESQL-develop.tar.gz
       RUN tar zxvf Open-COBOL-ESQL-develop.tar.gz &&\